 Topical steroids are usually prescribed if emollients alone are not enough to manage a child's eczema.
-They are used for short periods during flare-ups to reduce inflammation and itchiness and help the skin to heal.
+They are prescribed for short periods (anything between 5 and 14 days) during flare-ups to reduce inflammation and itchiness and help the skin to heal.

 Topical steroids are available as ointments, creams and lotions and come in four different strengths - mild, moderately potent, potent and very potent.
-Parents will be instructed to apply them once or twice a day, depending on the steroid prescribed and the severity of the eczema.
-Unlike emollients, which are used daily, topical steroids will normally only be used during a flare-up.
+Parents/carers will be instructed to apply them once or twice a day, depending on the steroid prescribed and the severity of the eczema.
+Unlike emollients, which often need to be applied several times a day on a daily and continual basis, topical steroids are used for short treatment bursts during flare-ups only.

-While a child can be taught to apply their own emollients, topical steroids must be applied by an adult in very precise amounts and only to active and recovering areas of eczema.
+While a child can, over time, learn to apply their own emollients, topical steroids must be applied by an adult in very precise amounts and only to active and recovering areas of eczema.
 Children should therefore have their topical steroids applied at home.
 As they are prescribed for use only once or twice a day, application will not be required during school hours.